matthw/matthw.github.io/content/posts/2022/flare-on-9-writeups/index.md

 ## 4.2 Solution

-If we run the executable an arguments it prints something then exits:
+When we run the executable with an arguments it prints something and exits:

 ```
 C:\Users\me\Desktop>darn_mice.exe aaa